rpc21/308_portfolio/03_parser/ANALYSIS.md

      the constructors for GUI components simpler (require fewer parameters), but creates a sort of back channel in terms of the implementation of the GUI components and how they are able to access the parser.
 * Reflection on APIs: VisualUpdateAPI
-    * The VisualUpdateAPI is easy to use because it as all the possible methods that the back-ed can call on the front-end in one centralized location.
-This is a benefit of using the delegator design pattern to implement the VisualUpdateAPI.
-Since the Delegator class that implements the VisualUpdateAPI serves as the root of the delegation tree, the implementation of the API is all done with one line methods that simply delegate the method call to the appropriate class.
-This design choice made the implementation of the API simpler but perhaps a little more difficult to understand because a different programmer would have to trace the call through the path of delegation.
-    * Having to trace the path of delegation is something that makes the VisualUpdateAPI harder to use because by nature of the delegator design pattern, the "actual" implementation of the method maybe three or four class down the delegation chain.
-Additionally, since the method calls are initially passed to higher level classes, the objects on which methods should be called may not necessarily be immediately apparent.
-For example, the setPenColor() method in the the Delegator class is called on a StackedCanvasPane.
-It may seem more natural for this method to be called on a Pen object, however, we did not want the Delegator to keep track of all the individual pens (or all the individual gui components, for that matter) so we pass the responsibility of setting the pen color to the StackedCanvasPane then to the specific DisplayView then finally to the Pen that the DisplayView is holding.
-This logic may be hard to follow at first but we believe it is an appropriate use of the delegator design pattern and prevents the Delegator class from filling up with a bunch of small details and having hundreds of instance variable to keep track of.
-    * This API is encapsulated because its entire implementation is handled in one top level class and the responsibilities of the individual methods are delegated to smaller and smaller classes.
-Hence, changing the implementation of the API would not have any effect on any of the back-end methods it would only affect the classes that are currently being updated in the method that is having its implementation changed.
-    * Through the VisualUpdateAPI I have learned about the delegation design pattern and how to pass responsibility to smaller, more specific classes to make sure that one class is not doing too much and that classes have well defined responsibilities.
-I have also learned about using APIs as a contract in development to help ease the communication between different parts of the project.
-Throughout the project as the back-end was learning about what commands would have to do and how they would have to update the front-end, one of the easiest ways for us to get the commands implemented was by adding the method that the command would call to the VisualUpdateAPI.
-This API was then used as a conversation starter in terms of what information was needed and available on both sides so we could determine the parameters for the methods in the API.

 * Code Consistency:
     * The code is mostly consistent between members.
 The naming conventions can be slightly inconsistent in